chalda/DiscordBot/README.md

 - @botname => responds when @mentioned
 - channel management!

 And much more!
-Try !help to get a full list of available commands
+Try `!help` to get a full list of available commands

 # Installation

 This bot is written to run on top of node.js.
 Please see https://nodejs.org/en/download/

-Once you have node installed running `npm install` from the bot directory should install all the needed packages.
-If this command prints errors the bot won't work!
+Once you have NodeJS installed, running `npm install` from the bot directory should install all required packages.
+If this command prints errors, the bot won't work!